idkmanplsimconfused/cuebot-server/README.md

 ./start.sh
 ```

+The script will:
+- Check if `docker.env` exists
+- If not, prompt you to configure ports (or use defaults)
-The script will automatically create a `docker.env` file with default settings if one doesn't exist.
+- Create a `docker.env` file with your settings
+- Start the Docker services

 3. Verify the services are running: